Education for Ministry

 The Episcopal Diocese of West Tennessee

-Education for Ministry (EfM) is a four-year theological program for adult lay persons developed by the School of Theology at the University of the South at Sewanee.
+Education for Ministry (EfM) is a theological program for adult lay persons developed by the School of Theology at the University of the South at Sewanee.

 Since it began in 1975, more than 60,000 lay persons from around the world have graduated from EfM.